hc825b/hc825b.github.io/_pages/about.md

 Currently, I am doing research in [Computer Software Group][fos.kuis.kyoto-u] and specifically working with Prof. Suenaga and Prof. Waga under the [CyPhAI] project.

-I received my doctoral degree from [CS @ Illinois] and completed my thesis with my advisor [Prof. Sayan Mitra in Reliable Autonomy Group][mitras-group] in
+I received my doctoral degree from [CS @ Illinois], completed my thesis with my advisor [Prof. Sayan Mitra in Reliable Autonomy Group][mitras-group] in
-Programming Languages, Formal Methods, and Software Engineering ([PL/FM/SE]) area and work as a graduate research assistant at [Information Trust Institute][ITI].
+Programming Languages, Formal Methods, and Software Engineering ([PL/FM/SE]) area and worked as a graduate research assistant at [Information Trust Institute][ITI].

 Before joining CS @ Illinois, I worked under Prof. Yu-Fang Chen and Prof. Bow-Yaw Wang as a research assistant in [Institute of Information Science][iis] in Academia Sinica.
 At the same time, I obtained my master's degree with Prof. Farn Wang at [Graduate Institute of Electronics Engineering][ntugiee] in Nation Taiwan University.